Call on Me (Eric Prydz song): Music video

-The music video for "Call on Me", directed by Huse Monfaradi, features an aerobics class of women wearing 1980s styled aerobics outfits performing sexually suggestive gym routines.
+The music video for "Call on Me", directed by Huse Monfaradi, features an aerobics class of women wearing 1980s-styled aerobics outfits performing sexually suggestive gym routines.
 The class is led by Australian dancer and choreographer Deanne Berry, who is wearing a leotard – much to the enjoyment of the sole man in the group, played by Argentine dancer/actor Juan Pablo Di Pace.
+In subsidiary roles as aerobics class members, the video features British dancers Laura More, Franky Wedge, Laura Jayne Smith, Rosy Hawkins and Laura Bowley.
 The video was filmed at the Laban Dance Centre in Deptford, London, and imitates a scene from the 1985 film Perfect starring John Travolta and Jamie Lee Curtis.
+NME ranked the video at number five on their list of the "50 Worst Music Videos Ever".

-In late 2004, while being interviewed by Chris Evans for UK Radio Aid, a 12-hour fundraising broadcast for tsunami victims, the then Prime Minister of the United Kingdom Tony Blair said: "The first time it came on, I nearly fell off my rowing machine."
+In late 2004, while being interviewed by Chris Evans for UK Radio Aid, a 12-hour fundraising broadcast for tsunami victims, the then Prime Minister of the United Kingdom, Tony Blair, said: "The first time it came on, I nearly fell off my rowing machine."
 Vice Media via their Thump website would go on to call the video the "Sexiest Music Video of All Time".
-There are two versions—an edited one shown in daylight hours, and a late night version which is uncut and features the dancers rubbing their breasts and one dancer slapping her buttocks.
+There are two versions—an edited one shown in daylight hours, and a late-night version which is uncut and features the dancers rubbing their breasts and one dancer slapping her buttocks.

 The video was the highest-downloaded music video of all time in Australia, downloaded over 35,000 times through 3 Mobile mobile phones with 3G technology in association with the Rage music television show.
 Ministry of Sound presented the 3 Mobile phone provider with the mobile equivalent of a gold record in April 2005.

-Due to the popularity and high demand for the video, a feature-length aerobics DVD was later released, titled Pump It Up – The Ultimate Dance Workout, which featured the dancers from the "Call on Me" video performing aerobics routines to various popular dance music songs.
+Due to the popularity and high demand for the video, a feature-length aerobics DVD was later released, titled Pump It Up – The Ultimate Dance Workout, which featured most of the dancers from the "Call on Me" video performing aerobics routines to various popular dance music songs.
 On 8 January 2020, Ministry of Sound uploaded the DVD in its entirety to its YouTube channel.
+On 4 February 2020, the same channel uploaded an HD version of the "late-night" video version.
+In 2025, Ministry of Sound uploaded an 4K version of the edited video version to its YouTube channel, replacing the HD version of the "late-night" video version.

 In 2006, as tribute to the "Call on Me" video, a sequel was created with the same principal dancers in "The Hughes Corporation" house remix of Irene Cara's 1983 "Flashdance...
 What a Feeling".
 This video references the films Flashdance, Dirty Dancing, Saturday Night Fever and Grease as evidenced by the featured dance, costumes and film posters in the video.

-In subsidiary roles as aerobics class members, the video features British dancers Laura More, Franky Wedge, Laura Jayne Smith, Rosy Hawkins and Laura Bowley.

-The video ranked number 5 in NMEs "50 Worst Music Videos Ever".

 In September 2014, eight Norwegian former and current cancer patients recreated the video to support the Aktiv mot Kreft foundation (Active Against Cancer, founded by Helle Aanesen and Grete Waitz) and promote physical training for cancer patients.